iov-one/iov-core/packages/iov-ledger-bns/README.md

 The app is still in dev mode and not available in the ledger store, so this is really for cutting edge devs now.

+It should also demonstrate how to implement an additional KeyringEntry outside of @iov/keycontrol that can be dynamically loaded by any app in initialization.

 ## Getting started

 Create a LedgerSimpleAddressKeyringEntry for signing with a Ledger.
 All